0wsaddasw0/vue-nft-painting/README.md

 ### Introduction

-nft-painting is a tool to help painters create NFT works
+The nft-painting is a tool to help painters create NFT works

 ### run && build